ente0v1/CrackMaster/README.md

 ## Description
 This Bash script provides a simple interface to perform cracking operations using Hashcat.
 It offers various options such as cracking with wordlists, rules, brute-force, and hybrid wordlist + mask attacks.

+## Disclaimer
+This program is provided without warranties of any kind.
+The author assumes no responsibility for any damages resulting from the use of this software.
+We recommend that you use it only for lawful purposes and in accordance with local laws.

 ## Features
 - Crack passwords using wordlists, rules, or brute-force methods.
 - Perform hybrid attacks combining wordlists and masks.